Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Experimental Setting

+{\flushleft {\bf Hand Pose Estimators.}} Two existing hand pose estimators are used to assess the quality of the synthesized hand pose images in our experiments: {\em Hand3D}~\cite{zimmermann_iccv17} and {\em convolutional pose machine} (CPM)~\cite{wei_cvpr16}.
+The two estimators infer the $3$D and $2$D hand poses from a monocular RGB image, respectively.
+Both estimators are popular and often serve as the baselines for advanced estimators, such as \cite{cai_eccv18,mueller_cvpr18,panteleris_wacv18,simon_cvpr17,yuan_cvpr18}.
+Thus, if the synthetic hand pose images we generate can improve Hand3D and CPM, those images can also facilitate the follow-up research of Hand3D and CPM.
-To train the data generators, we collect $17,040$ real unlabeld hand images captured from a person performing various hand gestures.
-We named this dataset as ``real hand training dataset (RHTD)".
-The RHTD includes various hand poses, perspective view, and lighting conditions.
-Some examples of our RHTD are shown in Figure~\ref{fig:train_dataset}.
-To train our TAGAN's generator, our RHTD also provides the pre-computed edge~\cite{xie_cvpr15} and color maps.

-In addition to RHTD, we adopt an AR simulator to generate $60,000$ synthetic hand images with various hand poses, perspectives, and lighting conditions.
-Some synthetic hand image examples are shown in the first column of Figure~\ref{fig:comparison_generated_data}.
-By using our synthetic hand image generation process, the synthetic hand images are then represented at the appropriate place of the real images (background).
-The proposed TAGANs are then applied to blend the synthetic hands with the real background images.
+{\flushleft {\bf Dataset for Training.}} To train the generators, including CycleGAN, pix2pix net, and the proposed TAGAN, for hand image synthesis, we collect $17,040$ real unlabeled hand images captured from people performing various hand gestures.
+This dataset is called the {\em real hand training dataset} (RHTD), which contains hand images with various poses, perspective views, and lighting conditions.
+Some examples of RHTD are shown in Figure~\ref{fig:train_dataset}.
+To train the proposed TAGAN, images in RHTD come with the pre-computed edge~\cite{xie_cvpr15} and color maps.
+In addition to RHTD, we adopt the AR simulator to generate $60,000$ synthetic hand images with various poses, perspectives, and lighting conditions.
+Some synthetic hand image examples are displayed in the first column of Figure~\ref{fig:comparison_generated_data}.
+By using our synthetic hand image generation process shown in Figure~\ref{fig:affine}, the synthetic hand images are then present at the appropriate locations of the real images (background).
+The TAGAN is then applied to blend the synthetic hands with the real background images.

-To evaluate the quality and the efficacy of the simulated data, we select three benchmark datasets including ``Rendered Hand Pose" (RHP)~\cite{zimmermann_iccv17}, ``Stereo Tracking Benchmark" (STB)~\cite{zhang_arxiv16}, and ``CMU Panoptic Studio" (CMU-PS)~\cite{simon_cvpr17}.
-Some examples of them are shown in Figure~\ref{fig:dataset}.